 Surveys can provide a quick and efficient way to gather information on student wellbeing, help identify areas for improvement and make informed intervention decisions.
 They also provide a standardised approach that can be compared across different schools or time periods.

-While surveys serve as an important sensor to student wellbeing state, they do have some limitations that should be taken into account.
 Surveys may not capture the full complexity of student wellbeing and may be limited by factors such as participant honesty, individual perceptions or other biases.
-Also, surveys reflect the state of student wellbeing at a particular point in time, while wellbeing is dynamic and can change over time.
+There may also be external factors that impact wellbeing which may not be fully captured in a brief survey, and further analysis may be needed to gain more comprehensive understanding of the results.
+Additionally, surveys reflect the state of student wellbeing at a specific point in time, while wellbeing is dynamic and can change over time.

 Finally, the potential burden on teachers and staff may make it difficult for schools to implement surveys as an effective wellbeing measurement practice.
 Schools may face challenges in providing the resources (time and funding) to developing appropriate survey questions, running the surveys and analysing the data effectively.